capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events.md

   		-  marketplaceId: *number*
   		-  price: *string*
   		-  priceRounded: *number*
-  		-  commissionFeeType: *optionnal string : Percentage or Flat value*
+  		-  commissionFeeType: *optional string : Percentage or Flat value*
-  		-  commissionFee: *optionnal string*
+  		-  commissionFee: *optional string*
-  		-  commissionFeeRounded: *optionnal number*
+  		-  commissionFeeRounded: *optional number*

  - ### NFTUnlistedEvent
 	- **Summary:**  An NFT has been unlisted from a marketplace.